calamityfei/10x-cards/.ai/ui_plan.md

   - **Used For:**
     - Regenerating AI candidates on "Create Flashcards" page when unsaved AI candidates exist.
   - **Features:** A title ("Regenerate Flashcards?"), descriptive text explaining that AI candidates will be discarded but manual cards preserved, a "Cancel" button, and a "Discard & Regenerate" button with destructive styling.

+- **`ConfirmPartialSaveModal`**
+  - **Purpose:** To warn users before saving partially reviewed flashcard candidates.
+  - **Used For:**
+    - Saving flashcards on "Create Flashcards" page when unreviewed AI candidates exist.
+  - **Features:** A title ("Save Partially Reviewed Flashcards?"), descriptive text explaining that unreviewed candidates will be discarded and counted as deleted in metrics, a "Cancel" button, and a "Discard & Save" button with destructive styling.

 - **`ReusableEmptyState` (Decision #10)**
   - **Purpose:** A standardized component for handling empty lists (might be built upon Shadcn/ui's `Empty` component).